-If you’re looking for that perfect little farmhouse in the country, then you’ll love what Christy Herbert Peltier and her family in South Louisiana built.
+If you’re looking for that perfect little farmhouse in the country, you’ll love the South Louisiana barndominium that Christy Herbert Peltier and her family built.
 This barndominium is right around 1,215 square feet of living area and features three bedrooms and two bathrooms.
-The overall exterior dimensions of the building are 40-foot by 60-foot.
+The overall exterior dimensions of the building are 40 feet by 60-foot.

 From all accounts, they did most of the building themselves, proving that it is possible to create your dream home with a bit of hard work and dedication.
 In addition, the personalized touches added to create a homey environment prove that you don’t have to go bare bones when building!
-Check out the full pictures and story of their South Louisiana Barndominium.
+Check out the full pictures and story of their Barndominium in Louisiana.

 If you’re looking for an example of a barndominium that looks like a custom home, then you’ll love Christy Herbert Peltier’s residence.
 We personally love all the little touches they’ve added to make it super personalized and special.
 Check out the photos for yourself.